Mikel Arteta walks out of interview after Manchester United draw

 Arsenal boss Mikel Arteta has walked out of an interview with Sky Sports following a frustrating 1-1 draw at Manchester United.

-The draw left his side 15 points behind leaders Liverpool FC, raising questions about the Premier League title chase.
+The draw left his side 15 points behind leaders Liverpool, raising questions about the Premier League title chase.

 It was the third match in a row that saw the Gunners drop points, following a 1-0 home loss to West Ham and a 0-0 draw at Nottingham Forest.